About Blocked Sites

 A blocked site is an IP address that cannot make a connection through the Firebox.
 You tell the Firebox to block specific sites you know, or think, are a security risk.
 After you find the source of suspicious traffic, you can block all connections from that IP address.
 You can also configure the Firebox to send a log message each time the source tries to connect to your network.
 From the log file, you can see the services that the sources use to launch attacks.

-The Firebox denies all traffic from a blocked IP address.
 You can define two different types of blocked IP addresses: permanent and auto-blocked.

 Permanently Blocked Sites